basicallydan/interfake/readme.md

 ## Version History

+* 1.15.0: Added `.echo` or `{ echo : true }` support for response.
+Now, the response body can an echo of the request body.
 * 1.14.0: Fixed `serveStatic` but also accidental new feature.
 Now, 404 responses include some text: the default express text too.
 * 1.13.0: Regex URL support
 * 1.12.1: Bug fix from [Alexander Pope](https://github.com/popeindustries), proxy and query params not playing well together